 We want to unite the fashion industry and ignite a revolution to radically change the way our clothes are sourced, produced and purchased, so that what the world wears has been made in a safe, clean and fair way.

-Fashion Revolution is only four years old and already the world’s largest fashion activism movement.
+Fashion Revolution is only five years old and already the world’s largest fashion activism movement.

 We will continue to push for greater transparency through investigative research, inspiring informative content and creative events, but we need your help.DONATE